9 Garden Styles From Around the World To Inspire You

 • Low-voltage light fixtures.

-Depending on your location, Knapp suggests plantings of various textures and shades of green, and climbing vines in pink/reds or blue/purples.
+Knapp suggests plantings of various textures and shades of green and climbing vines in pinks/reds or blues/purples, depending on your location.

 Best in USDA Plant Hardiness Zones 8 to 10.